 Parc National des Volcans is part of the Virunga Conservation Area that straddles the borders of Uganda and the Democratic Republic of Congo.
-It contains 76 mammal species and over half the world’s 720 mountain gorillas.
-It was also the site of Dian Fossey’s pioneering behavioural studies.
+It contains 76 mammal species and over half the world’s estimated 880 mountain gorillas; trekking here in search of these wonderful creatures is an exhilarating experience.

 Where: South west Rwanda